googleapis/cloud-debug-nodejs/README.md

 [![Cloud Debugger Intro](http://img.youtube.com/vi/tyHcK_kAOpw/0.jpg)](https://www.youtube.com/watch?v=tyHcK_kAOpw)

 ## Prerequisites
 * Your application will need to be using Node.js version 0.12 or greater.
 Node.js v5+ is recommended.
-(Node.js v5.2.0 is not supported on account of [this bug](https://github.com/nodejs/node/issues/4297))
 * The source of your application is uploaded to a [cloud source repository](https://cloud.google.com/tools/cloud-repositories/docs/).
 The Debugger UI needs the source to be available in order to set breakpoints.

 ## Quick Start (Node.js v4.x+)